geode-sdk/mods/mods-v2/techstudent10.discord_rich_presence/about.md

 ## Credits

-- Alphalaneous for the mod logo
+- Firee for the mod logo
 - dank_meme for helping fix an issue with playtesting
-- firee (from GDUtils) for the base of the mod (literally would've been impossible without you)
+- GDUtils for the base of the mod (literally would've been impossible without)
-- everyone in the GDP server and the Geode server for helping out with my incredibly nooby questions :D
+- Everyone in the GDP server and the Geode server for helping out with my incredibly nooby questions :D